Water Adventures in Central Florida: Sports, Tours and More

 Want to monkey around on land some more?
 Head to the Central Florida Zoo & Botanical Gardens, where you'll find rare and endangered animals.

 Still thirsting for thrills?
 Seminole County is just a hop and a skip from the theme parks and the welcoming shore of Daytona Beach.
 The area's central location and low hotel room rates make it a great place to use as a base for these types of day trips.
-After getting your feet wet in the other magic kingdom, you'll have a hard time topping this aquatic adventure.
+After getting your feet wet in the other magic kingdom, you'll have a hard time topping this water adventure.